donmizutani/dm-newsite/pages/snort/setup/5a-configuring-mysql-for-barnyard2.md

   - Create
   - Drop

-- Limit account login from the Barnyard2 host IP.
-For this to work, make sure you have set the Barnyard2 host to a static IP.
+- Limit account login to the Barnyard2 host IP.
+  - For this to work, make sure you have set the Barnyard2 host to a static IP.

-- Operations not required on this account
+- Do not set privilege on other operations not required on this account
-  - MySQL admin operation related privileges.
+  - e.g., MySQL admin operation related privileges.

-Log into the MySQL instance and execute the following query, to create a
+Log into the MySQL instance and execute the following query, to create the account with only the required privileges.

 ```
-2. grant create, insert, select, delete, alter, update, drop on snort.* to barnyard2@[_ipaddress_] identified by '[_password_]'
+grant create, insert, select, delete, alter, update, drop on snort.* to barnyard2@[_ipaddress_] identified by '[_password_]'
 ```

+Replacing

-Replace [\_ipaddress\_] with the Barnyard2 host IP, [\_password\_] with the desired password for this account.
+- [\_ipaddress\_] with the Barnyard2 host IP.
+- [\_password\_] with the desired password for this account.

-When the above query successfully executes, a new account **barnyard2** will be created, with the above required operation privileges and limited access to the Barnyard2 host IP.
+When the above query successfully executes, a new account "barnyard2" will be created, with the above required operation privileges and limited access to the Barnyard2 host IP.

 Below is a sample of the created account I use, taken from  Mac OS MySQL Workbench.